Bruce Willis diagnosed with frontotemporal dementia – what is it?

 (NEXSTAR) – Bruce Willis’ family released a statement Thursday revealing that he has been diagnosed with frontotemporal dementia (FTD), a progressive disease that has no cure.

-FTD symptoms often arise in patients between the ages of 40 and 65, but can also affect young adults and older people, according to the Johns Hopkins School of Medicine.
+FTD symptoms often arise in younger patients, between the ages of 40 and 65, according to the Johns Hopkins School of Medicine.

+“It’s not unusual that we see people in the prime of their life who are working, raising kids … and they come down with this condition that changes their personality, changes their ability to communicate and worsens relentlessly to where they become completely disabled,” Dr. Constantine Lyketsos, an Alzheimer’s researcher at Johns Hopkins, told Nexstar.

+After Alzaheimer’s, FTD is the second most common form of dementia in middle age patients with most patients falling into one of two groups, according to Lyketsos.

-Nearly a year after Willis’ family announced that he would step away from acting after being diagnosed with aphasia, his family says his “condition has progressed.”
+Nearly a year after the “Die Hard” actor’s family announced that he would step away from acting after being diagnosed with aphasia, family says Willis’ “condition has progressed.”

-Primary progressive aphasia, one of the most common types of FTD, can affect the ability to speak (progressive nonfluent aphasia) as well as the ability to use and understand language (semantic dementia).
-Another common type of FTD, the frontal variant, affects behavior and personality.

-“Some people with frontotemporal dementia have dramatic changes in their personalities and become socially inappropriate, impulsive or emotionally indifferent, while others lose the ability to use language properly,” according to the Mayo Clinic.

-Last March, Willis’ family said his aphasia had affected his cognitive abilities.

-In Thursday’s statement, his family said communication challenges were just one symptom of frontotemporal dementia.
+In Thursday’s statement, his family said communication challenges were just one symptom of his frontotemporal dementia.

 “Today there are no treatments for the disease, a reality that we hope can change in the years ahead,” the statement read.
 “As Bruce’s condition advances, we hope that any media attention can be focused on shining a light on this disease that needs far more awareness and research.”